+The Pyramid Principle® will help you drive action from key stakeholders and increase your influence in the process.
 What if we told you that there’s a better way to create and present your decks?
 One that will drive action and get you to the most important part of the conversation right away?
-That’s right – today we’re talking about the world-famous Pyramid Principle.
-Haven’t heard of it?
-Or worse yet: do you willfully ignore it?
-Buckle up for a quick overview of The Pyramid Principle, and more importantly, some key takeaways on why you should implement it into your own presentations.
+That’s right – today we’re talking about the world-famous Pyramid Principle®, developed and popularized by Barbara Minto.

 Pyramid Principle History

-The Pyramid Principle is used the consulting world over – whether during interim internal discussions or executive-level presentations.
+The Pyramid Principle is used all over the consulting world, from interim internal discussions to executive-level presentations.
 Executive attention spans are notoriously short – don’t make your point in the first 10 seconds, and you’ve already lost your audience.
 That’s where the Pyramid Principle comes in.
-This is a seminal concept in executive communication, and has spread like a virus from McKinsey to every other consulting firm worth its salt, including of course Bain and BCG.
+This is a foundational concept in executive communication, and has spread from McKinsey to all top consulting firms (including of course Bain and BCG).

 The Pyramid Principle was created by Barbara Minto – the first female post-MBA hire at McKinsey – in the 1970s.
 Her concept literally flipped presentations on their head, and her book on the subject is still widely recognized as the standard for communicating concepts and arguments in a logical, well-structured way.